lachstr/physics_animations/_posts/2020-05-29-newtons-cradle-animation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0LnbyjOyEQ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The explanation I can come up with for this originates from what we meant by the seperation between pendulums being "small."

+"If the pendulums ever collide such that atleast one of them is non-perpendicular to the horizontal then there will be a runaway feedback loop where the internal ones begin to move."

+A possible explanation for why a real pendulum exhibits this behavior is because the masses either touch on one another or have some non-zero seperation between them - in either case collisions will occur at an angle non-perpendicular to the horizontal and the aforementioned runaway feedback loop will occur.

+With our simulated system we can place the pendulums closer together fairly easily, observe how this increases the time before the motion of the internal masses becomes obvious.

+We could continue placing the masses closer and closer together, yet this comes at the cost of computation time.
+I thought this was a very interesting observation.